-But running an import-export business can be complicated and laced with risks, especially if yours is a small company.
-Here Camilla Bellhouse, Head Trader at Supply Chain Funding Network, URICA, gives her top tips for managing those risks and keeping your international trade thriving
+Running an import-export business can be complicated and laced with risks, especially if you are a small company.
+Here are some top tips for managing those risks and keeping your international trade thriving.

 Import-Export Activity Needs Good Organisation